goat-community/goat-docs/docs/map/layer_style/attribute_based_styling.md

 ## Color Palette

- Under Palette, you will find GOAT's comprehensive set of palettes, all designed to provide **visually impactful spatial data representation**.
+In this section, you will find GOAT's comprehensive set of palettes, all designed to provide **visually impactful spatial data representation**.
+A palette is a collection of colors chosen to represent the scale of values or categories within your layer's data.

- For further customization, you may set different <code>Palette Type</code>, <code>Palette Steps</code>,
- A color palette is a collection of colors chosen to represent the values scale or categories, within your dataset.
- Under the Palette, you may select from different pallettes types.
+ For further customization, you may choose a different palette <code>Type</code>, number of <code>Steps</code>, or <code>Reverse</code> the colors.
+You can also define a custom range of colors by enabling the <code>Custom</code> toggle button.

- GOAT provides a comprehensive set of predefined palettes, each of which has been designed to provide a **visually impactful representation of spatial data**.
-These palettes are categorized into four different groups for ease of selection and application.
+ GOAT provides a comprehensive set of predefined palettes, categorized into four different *palette types* for ease of selection and application.

-The color palette provides several customization options.
-You can define your **number of steps** for a palette, you can **reverse** the colors and you can also define your **custom palette**.

 <p></p>